VinceZK/Portal/docs/README.md

 ***DB(relations) →JSON-On-Relation(server-side JS)→FormGroup(client-side JS) →UI(HTML).***

-Thanks to JSON-On-Relation, I save a lot of efforts on the DB and server layer.
+Thanks to JSON-On-Relation, I saved a lot of efforts on the DB and server layer.
 Instead, I focused much on modeling and UI.
 The next step I will do the letter “U”, which is updating a user object.

 ## UI to Object Mapping